hashicorp/design-system/website/docs/components/form/segmented-group/partials/guidelines/overview.md

-A Segmented Group combines two or more input fields, buttons, toggles, and other form controls into a single component to account for complex data, search, and fine-grained filtering within an object or dataset.
+A Segmented Group combines two or more elements (`Segments`) into a single component to manage complex data, search, and fine-grained filtering within an object or dataset.